 How do you transform your bedroom into a totally Instagram-worthy boudoir?
 Simple: Just follow every stylish girl’s lead and put together a cool open closet.
 Don’t keep all those gorgeous clothes hidden away when you’ve spent your hard-earned greenbacks on them.
-While we wouldn’t necessarily consider SATC’s Carrie Bradshaw a role model, we tend to agree with her quote “I like my money right where I can see it: hanging in my closet.”
+As Sex and the City’s Carrie Bradshaw famously said, “I like my money right where I can see it: hanging in my closet.”

 Besides, it’s so much easier to choose outfits every day when you have all your options in full view.
-Think of your clothing as works of art.
 Ready to get started?
 Your hip bedchamber is just one IKEA clothing rack away.
-If you’re a fan of the minimalistic look, the simple open clothing rack will be right up your design alley.
-It’s understated but should never be underrated.
-Here are some inspirational pics to get your creative juices flowing, along with some IKEA insider secrets.
+If you’re a fan of the minimalistic look, the simple open clothing rack will be right up your design alley—IKEA’s latest Stampd collaboration is offering up the latest iteration of this hip design trend.
+Here are some IKEA clothing rack ideas to get your creative juices flowing, along with some IKEA insider secrets.

 This simple piece is the perfect accessory for a girl’s bedroom.
-Those sparkly, fluffy dresses and tulle ballet skirts deserve to be on display and this is exactly what Christine Dovey had in mind when she decorated this bedroom.
-“My daughter loves fashion and, when she was little, used to take outfits from her closet and hang all over her room,” she told MyDomaine.
+Those sparkly, fluffy dresses and tulle ballet skirts deserve to be on display, and this is exactly what Christine Dovey had in mind when she decorated this bedroom.
+“My daughter loves fashion, and when she was little, she used to take outfits from her closet and hang all over her room,” she told MyDomaine.
 “When I designed this new space, I knew I wanted to make her love of clothes part of the design.
 These open racks were the perfect solution and really let her sweet little ensembles take center stage.”
-We totally agree.

 You can even choose some of your favorite shoes to be part of the look.
 Getting dressed will be too easy.